-If your shares are registered directly in your name with our transfer agent, American Stock Transfer & Trust Company, LLC (AST), you are considered, with respect to those shares, the stockholder of record.
-As the stockholder of record, you have the right to vote during the meeting at www.virtualshareholdermeeting.com/CTSO2023 using your unique control number that was included in your proxy card.
+If your shares are registered directly in your name with our transfer agent, EQ, you are considered, with respect to those shares, the stockholder of record.
+As the stockholder of record, you have the right to vote during the meeting at www.virtualshareholdermeeting.com/CTSO2024 using your unique control number that was included in your Notice, proxy card or voting instruction form.
 If your shares are held in a brokerage account or by another nominee or trustee, you are considered the beneficial owner of shares held in street name.
 As the beneficial owner, you are also invited to attend the meeting via the Internet.
 Because a beneficial owner is not the stockholder of record, you may not vote these shares at the meeting unless you obtain a "legal proxy" from your broker, nominee, or trustee that holds your shares, giving you the right to vote the shares at the meeting.